 Commonly done by the butcher at your grocery store in a tenderizing machine (opposed to a mallet and by hand) it almost resembles ground beef in the package.
 The more you know, right??

 But cubed steak isn’t its own cut in itself, it is a style of preparation.
-They are most commonly the top round or top sirloin, both cuts known for being a little more on the tough side and needing tender loving care.
+They are most commonly the top round or top sirloin or round steak, both are known as a tough cut of meat, they require tender loving care.